DDuongQuangMinh/Ethical_hacking-Assignment/backup.md

 ##  2.1 What is Ethical Hacking?
 ### 2.1.1 Introduction to Ethical Hacking
 Ethical hacking or **penetration testing**, or **white-hat hacking**, or **offensive security testing**, is the name for the system security inspection process of an organization or government through emulating an actual attack on the system of that organization.
 This action is taken to examine and identify potential security weakness existing in the system that can be exploited by malicious actors.
-Ethical hacking has become an essential cornerstone in modern cybersecurity framework due to the development of cyber threats is increasingly complicated and difficult to solve, providing organizations or governments to detect and overcome potential weakness.
+Ethical hacking has become an essential cornerstones in modern cybersecurity framework due to the development of cyber threats is increasingly complicated and difficult to solve, providing organizations or governments to detect and overcome potential weakness.

 ### 2.1.2 Definition and Scope
 Ethical hacking is the use of exploitation techniques by ethical hacker or friendly parties in an attempt to discover, identify, understand and repair security weakness in a network, computer system, or organization's system before threat actors can exploit them.